-• Lay a row of boards, unglued, with the tongue toward the wall, directly on top of the last row installed.

-- Take a short piece of the hardwood flooring that is being installed with the face down and the tongue side against the wall. - Draw a line with a pencil along the row moving down the wall.
-The resulting line gives the proper width for the last row which, when cut, can then be wedged into place using the pull bar. - You will need to use the pull bar extensively to make the last row properly flush.
+- Lay a row of boards with the tongue toward the wall, directly on top of the last row installed. - Take a full width scrap piece of the product that is being nstalled with the face down and the tongue side against the wall.
+Use 3/8" or 1/2" spacers against the wall to ensure the proper expansion space. - Draw a line along the row moving down the wall.
+The line gives the proper width for the last row which, when cut, can then be wedged into place using the pull bar. - Note: When installing around fixed objects, small areas or even in general installation areas, the use of installation straps may prove helpful for securing boards together.
+Installation straps are a handy tool that will insure a tight fit when used to strap each continuous row of installation.